-A Downtown Parking Implementation Strategy is being undertaken, supplementary to the Brampton Parking Plan.
-This supplementary study intends to: 1) investigate strategies that can optimize off-street parking utilization in the Downtown area through shared-use/reservation parking agreements, 2) address recent requests in the order of 1,800 parking spaces from Rogers Communications and post-secondary institutions, and 3) identify potential parking supply opportunities in the Downtown area focusing on structured/below ground parking.
+A Downtown Parking Implementation Strategy study was undertaken, supplementary to the Brampton Parking Plan, and intended to: 1) investigate strategies that can optimize off-street parking utilization in the Downtown area through shared-use/reservation parking agreements, 2) address existing and potential requests made by employment-related developers for shared off-site parking, and 3) identify potential parking supply opportunities in the Downtown area focusing on structured or below ground parking.
+This supplementary study, which also includes more recent parking surveys (carried out in October 2022), discusses several shared-parking implementation scenarios in the short-to-medium and long-terms, and also further discusses the future needs to expand the parking system and the financial challenges and implications.
 Transient Parking Purposes.
 Several on-street facilities are expected to operate above the 85-90% utilization threshold.
 In addition, on-street parking supply may be further impacted by future streetscaping, sidewalk widening, and bike lane projects.
 To support transient parking in the downtown area, parking garages should continue to serve short-stay parking and parking spaces should be reserved for this purpose.